 Today, you look at data, choose prospects accordingly, and call them at a decent hour.
 But in spite of all the research, people still won’t answer calls, decline meetings, or even hang up on you.
 So, what makes for a great cold call?
 It’s those first 20-30 seconds.
 If you get their attention then, they might stay and listen to you for longer or at least agree to a meeting for later.

 You also have to keep in mind that yours is not the first cold call they’ve attended.
-For example, take a look at the following script.
+Take a look at the following example of a cold call opening line script.

 Cold Caller: “Hi, is this Antony?”

 Prospect: “Yes, this is Antony.
 How may I help you?”